 Test build your code locally before pushing

 Sometimes you just want to test your build prior to pushing your code to Git.
 You can use a specific set of commands to build locally.
-The generated build files from this test build should not be pushed into Git.
-This is just a trial run to ensure no issues occur before pushing to Git.
-Remember, when you push to the remote Git branch, a full build and deploy process begins.
+Do NOT push the generated build files from this test to your remote Git branch.
+This is a test to ensure no issues occur before pushing to Git.
+Remember, when you push to the remote Git branch, a full build and deploy process begins automatically.